Faberra57/SocialNetwork/README.md

 # SocialNetwork
-A project to create SocialNetwork with java language
+A project to create SocialNetwork with java language test